nfuhs/get-started-elm/README.md

 ### Get started with Elm

-This is the source code for my Elm beginner tutorial how to get started with learning Elm and decode JSON with it to consume an API because this is usally the first step if you want to write an Single Page Application.
+This blopost is a short introduction to Elm and will teach you something about Elm weird parts for beginners, decoding JSON. who are familar with JavaScript and node.js in order to consume data via JSON REST responses from a third party API.

 #### An short introduction to Elm